Emre Taşdemir

-Emre Taşdemir (born 8 August 1995) is a Turkish professional footballer who plays as a left back for Gaziantep and the Turkey national team.
+Emre Taşdemir (born 8 August 1995) is a Turkish professional footballer who plays as a left back for Süper Lig club Kasımpaşa and the Turkey national team.

 Club career

 Ankaragücü

 On 3 March 2013, Taşdemir made his league debut with MKE Ankaragücü against Bucaspor.

 Bursaspor

 In 2014, he joined Bursaspor.
 He made his debut for his new club on 29 October 2014 in a cup game against Tepecik B.S.

 Galatasaray

 On 9 January 2019, Emre joined Turkish club Galatasaray.

 Kayserispor (loan)

 On 23 January 2020, Galatasaray loaned Taşdemir, a defensive player, to Kayserispor until the end of the 2019–20 season.

 Giresunspor (loan)

 On 19 August 2021, Giresunspor added left-back player Taşdemir from Galatasaray on loan until the end of the season.

 Return to Galatasaray

 Akgün became the champion in the Süper Lig in the 2022–23 season with the Galatasaray team.
 Defeating Ankaragücü 4-1 away in the match played in the 36th week on 30 May 2023, Galatasaray secured the lead with 2 weeks before the end and won the 23rd championship in its history.

 On 21 June 2023, it was announced that he left Galatasaray and a thank you message was published.